EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token.

-* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the token endpoint.
+* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the /token endpoint.

-* The same authentication credential of C that C specified in its POST request to the token endpoint (see {{c-as}}), namely AUTH\_CRED\_C.
+* The same authentication credential of C that C specified in its POST request to the /token endpoint (see {{c-as}}), namely AUTH\_CRED\_C.
 If the access token is a CWT, this information MUST be specified in the "cnf" claim.

-   In the access token, AUTH\_CRED\_C can be transported by value or referred to by means of an appropriate identifier, regardless of how C specified it in the request to the token endpoint.
+   In the access token, AUTH\_CRED\_C can be transported by value or referred to by means of an appropriate identifier, regardless of how C specified it in the request to the /token endpoint.
 Thus, the specific field carried in the access token claim and specifying AUTH\_CRED\_C depends on the specific way used by AS.

    When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that AUTH\_CRED\_C is specified by value.

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is typically expected that AUTH\_CRED\_C is specified by reference.

 When issuing the first access token of a token series, AS MAY specify the following data in the claims associated with the access token.
-If these data are specified in the response to C from the token endpoint, they MUST be included in the access token and specify the same values that they have in the response from the token endpoint.
+If these data are specified in the response to C from the /token endpoint, they MUST be included in the access token and specify the same values that they have in the response from the /token endpoint.

 * The size in bytes of the OSCORE Master Secret to derive after the EDHOC execution and to use for establishing an OSCORE Security Context.
 If it is included, it is specified in the "osc\_ms\_len" field of EDHOC\_Information, and it has the same value that the "osc\_ms\_len" field has in the response to C. If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.